No Dental Benefits? We have you covered Save Today

 6. Is zirconia porcelain?

-7. Can I get Porcelain & Zirconia Dental Crowns if I have metal allergies?
+7. Can I get crowns if I have metal allergies?

 8. Do zirconia crowns require more tooth removal than porcelain crowns?